microsoft/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Monitor/challenges/01_challenge.md

 - What is the relation between the `AMA` and the `Data Collection Rule`?

 > **Hint**
+>
 > There are different ways to install the `AMA` on a virtual machine.
 We recommand deploying the AMA through a DCR (Data Collection Rule) because it is the most flexible way to configure the `AMA` and it is the future of the `AMA` deployment.
 Consider this while working on the challenge.
+>
+> If `AMA` is already installed in your environment.
+Don't worry, there are several automatic ways to get the agent onto a machine - e.g. with [Microsoft Defender for Cloud](https://learn.microsoft.com/en-us/azure/defender-for-cloud/auto-deploy-azure-monitoring-agent#deploy-the-azure-monitor-agent-with-defender-for-cloud) or with `Azure Policy` which we will cover later.

 ## Actions